jastuccio/astuccio-2023/src/routes/blog/uncopyright.md

 - [FreeCodeCamp](https://www.freecodecamp.org/)
 - various other blogs, YouTube channels, and podcasts

-Thanks to Leo Babauta author of [Zen Habits](https://zenhabits.net/) for inspiring me to uncopyright!t development has come through reading/watching/listening to:
+Thanks to Leo Babauta author of [Zen Habits](https://zenhabits.net/) for inspiring me to uncopyright!